evans-manyala/AirBnB_clone/README.md

 ### Storage

-Classes are handled by the `Storage` engine in the `FileStorage` Class.
+Classes created are managed by the `Storage` engine in the `FileStorage` Class.

 ## Environment

 The following are the enviroment used to design, test and run the clone AirBnB console.
 All the development and testing was done using these platforms:

-- OS Ubuntu 20.04 LTS and MacOs Ventura 13.6.4
+- MacOs Ventura 13.6.4 and OS Ubuntu 22.04 LTS
-- Python 3.11.2 The editors used were VIM 8.1.2269
+- Python 3.11.2
 - VSCode 1.86
 - Vim 9.0
 - Code version control with Git 2.39.5